RafalGromulski/ESP32-Smart-Display-FAN-Controller/README.md

 ### Passives
 - **Electrolytic capacitors 220 µF** (power stabilization)
-- Additional resistors, wires, connectors as above
+- Additional resistors, wires, connectors

 > **Why step-up *and* step-down between solar panel and TP4056?** A 6 V/1 W solar panel produces a variable voltage.
 Boosting to a higher, stable headroom and then regulating down to **5 V** keeps the TP4056 input stable, avoiding intermittent charging or excess heating.